TriPlaneNet: An Encoder for EG3D Inversion

 Optimization-based inversion methods are often superior to encoder-based approaches in terms of reconstruction quality.
 However, encoder-based techniques are orders of magnitude faster as they map a given image to the latent space of GAN in a single forward pass.
-Compared to 2D GAN inversion, 3D GAN inversion is a more challenging task as the inversion needs to both preserve the identity of an input image and satisfy the 3D consistency constraint in generated novel views.
-In particular, optimization-based GAN inversion methods that have no knowledge of the specific GAN architecture make sure to yield a high-quality rendering of the desired image from the same camera view, but the lack of any geometry information in the image may produce broken or flattened geometry when rendered from a novel camera.
-We improve these shortcomings in two separate ways.
-First, by predicting an input latent code for the EG3D generator with a convolutional encoder, we observe that the geometry is preserved better.
-This can be attributed to the fact that the encoder, trained for the inversion task, is exposed to thousands of multi-view images and this way learns to be more 3D-aware.
-Second, we utilize the knowledge about the model and improve the fidelity and consistency by predicting offsets to the tri-planes that constitute the 3D representation in EG3D.
-Unlike voxel grids or implicit representations, tri-planes can be naturally estimated by 2D convnets and, as demonstrated by our experiments, can realistically express object features beyond the capabilities of an input latent code, e.g. hands and long hair, without breaking 3D consistency (see Fig.~\ref{first_page}).
-This advantage is achieved by recovering the object representation directly in the world space.
-Since the tri-plane offsets are fully predicted by convolutional layers, our inversion can run in real-time on modern GPUs.
+Compared to 2D GAN inversion, 3D GAN inversion is a more challenging task as the inversion needs to both preserve the identity of an input image and plausibly embed the head in 3D space.
+In particular, optimization-based 2D GAN inversion methods that have no knowledge of the specific GAN architecture make sure to yield a high-quality rendering of the desired image from the same camera view, but the lack of any geometry information in the image may produce broken or stretched geometry when rendered from a novel camera.
+Optimization-based 3D GAN inversion techniques improve these shortcomings by adding 3D constraints in the optimization process.
+Even though these techniques prevent geometry collapse and offer high-fidelity reconstruction, they are slow and time-consuming.
+We improve the above-mentioned shortcomings in two separate ways.
+First, by predicting an input latent code for the EG3D generator with a convolutional encoder, we observe that the geometry is preserved better than by optimizing it.
+This can be attributed to the fact that the encoder, trained for the inversion task, is exposed to thousands of images under different poses and, in this way, learns to be 3D-aware.
+Second, we utilize the knowledge about the model and improve the details and consistency by predicting offsets to the tri-planes that constitute the 3D representation in EG3D.
+Unlike voxel grids or implicit representations, tri-planes can be naturally estimated by 2D convnets and, as demonstrated by our experiments, can realistically express object features beyond the capabilities of an input latent code, e.g., hands and long hair (see Fig.~\ref{fig:introduction}).
+This advantage is attained by recovering the object representation directly in the world space.
+Since the tri-plane offsets are fully predicted by convolutional layers, our inversion can run in close to real time on modern GPUs.